 Note that by the definition of DK-STP, the dimension of the disturbance does not affect the nominal dimension of $x(t)$.
-If it is state impulse, as long as the amplitude of $v$ is well described, say
+If it is a state impulse, as long as the amplitude of $v$ is specified, say

-where $\mu>0$ is a constant parameter, the impact of disturbance can be precisely estimated.
+where $\mu>0$ is a constant parameter, the impact of the disturbance can be precisely estimated.